TheDayC/dizplai-challenge/api/README.md

 npm run docker
 ```

 When the database is up and running you may want to halt the API and UI containers during development.
-When you're happy with the development set up you can execute the database initialisation script in this directory:
+When you're happy with the development set up you can execute the database initialisation script in this directory.
+This runs the prisma generate command and the prisma migration commands:

 ```bash
 npm run prisma:init
 ```

-Then seed the database with the seed script:
+Next, you can optionally seed the database with the seed script, I'd advise doing this on initial setup to have some initial data available during development:

 ```bash
 npm run prisma:seed